duoduoge18/TestRepository/readme.txt

 This is the first txt file !
-Git is free software !
+Git is free software distributed under the GPL !